wildfly/quickstart/jax-rs-client/README.md

 OpenShift

 To make this quickstart more interesting, deploy the RESTful service to OpenShift.
 The following instructions will guide you as to the modifications that must be made to successfully execute the jax-rs-client against a service deployed to OpenShift.

 Build and Deploy the Quickstart - to OpenShift
 -------------------------

+_NOTE: At the time of this writing, JBoss Enterprise Application Platform 6 is not yet available on OpenShift, so only the JBoss AS 7 version of this quickstart can be deployed to OpenShift_.

 ### Create an OpenShift Express Account and Domain

-If you do not yet have an OpenShift Express account and domain, visit <https://openshift.redhat.com/app/login> to create the account and domain.
+If you do not yet have an OpenShift account and domain, [Sign in to OpenShift](https://openshift.redhat.com/app/login) to create the account and domain.
 [Get Started with OpenShift](https://openshift.redhat.com/app/getting_started) will show you how to install the OpenShift Express command line interface.

 ### Create the OpenShift Application